-The accuracy of the theoretical solar model can be then tested by comparing the depth of the outer convective layers and the surface Y value with the values $0.710 - 0.716R{\odot}$ (Castellani et al. 1997), and 0.2438 and 0.2443 (Dziembowski et al. 1995), respectively, as obtained from helioseismological studies.
+(Castellani et al. 1997) and 0.2438-0.2443 (Dziembowski et al. 1995), respectively, as obtained from helioseismological studies.

-It is well known (see, e.g., Bahcall & Pinsonneault 1992, 1995; Basu et al. 1996; Bahcall, Pinsonneault & Basu 2001 and references therein) that solar models without microscopic diffusion cannot properly account for some features of the seismic Sun.
-For this reason, we decided to account for atomic diffusion of both Helium and metals when computing solar models, as described in section 2.
+It is well known (see, e.g., Bahcall & Pinsonneault 1992, 1995; Basu et al. 1996; Bahcall et al. 2001 and references therein) that solar models without microscopic diffusion cannot properly account for some features of the seismic Sun.
+For this reason, we decided to account for atomic diffusion of both helium and metals when computing solar models, as described in § 2.

-We have computed several models with mass equal to $1M{\odot}$ starting from the pre-MS phase, under different assumptions about the initial He and metal abundances, and mixing length parameter.
-The 'best' solar model which fulfills the quoted requirements has been obtained for an initial $Y{\odot}=0.2734$, an initial $Z{\odot}=0.0198$, and a mixing length value equal to 1.913.
-This standard solar model is in agreement with the results from helioseismology concerning the depth of the convective envelope $(0.716R{\odot})$ and the present surface He abundance (Y = 0.244), and with the actual (Z/X) ratio ((Z/X)=0.0244).
+We have computed several models with mass equal to $1 M{\odot}$ starting from the pre-MS phase, under different assumptions about the initial He and metal abundances and mixing-length parameter.
+The "best" solar model that fulfills the quoted requirements has been obtained for an initial $Y{\odot} = 0.2734$ , an initial $Z{\odot} = 0.0198$ , and a mixing-length value equal to 1.913.
+This standard solar model is in agreement with the results from helioseismology concerning the depth of the convective envelope (0.716 $R{\odot}$ ) and the present surface He abundance (Y = 0.244), and with the actual (Z/X) ratio [(Z/X) = 0.0244].
 The value of the mixing length obtained from the calibration of the solar standard model is then adopted for the whole set of models presented in this work.
-We will show later that this choice of the mixing length coupled with the color-effective temperature transformations used in this work allows a fine match to several observational constraints.
-The initial solar He abundance and metallicity ($Y{\odot} = 0.2734 - Z{\odot} = 0.0198$) are the values adopted when computing the so called 'solar metallicity' model set.
+We show later that this choice of the mixing length coupled with the color-effective temperature transformations used in this work allows a fine match to several observational constraints.
+The initial solar He abundance and metallicity ( $Y{\odot}=0.2734-Z{\odot}=0.0198$ ) are the values adopted when computing the so-called solar metallicity model set.